mko4444/farcaster-hub-prisma-replicator/README.md

 ## Instructions

 1. Clone the repo onto your machine.
-2. Either create a Supabase instance or a local postgres instance.
-If you have postgres installed, you can run the following commands to do that:
+2. Either create a Supabase instance or a local postgres instance (you'll need to install postgres locally if you haven't already).
+Then, run the following two commands:
-`psql postgres`
+   - `psql postgres`
-`CREATE DATABASE fc-postgres;
+   - `CREATE DATABASE fc-postgres;
 CREATE USER myuser WITH ENCRYPTED PASSWORD 'mypassword';
 GRANT ALL PRIVILEGES ON DATABASE mydatabase TO myuser;
 \q`